jeremymcrae/hpo_similarity/README.md

   one included in the data directory.
 - `--permute` to permute probands between genes, to assess whether the results match a null distribution in the absence of any true relationships.
+- `--iterations INTEGER` to specify the number of iterations of simulation you wish to run.
+By default the code runs 100000 iterations, and with that number, analysis of a single gene can take from 30-1500 seconds, depending on how many probands are in each gene.